-Step 1 & 2: BUILDING A SALES STRATEGY FROM SCRATCH - Identifying Target markets & internal contacts
+STEP 1 & 2: BUILDING A SALES STRATEGY FROM SCRATCH - IDENTIFYING TARGET MARKETS AND INTERNAL CONTACTS

 Are you a founder wondering how to start building out your sales strategy?
 Drowning in information on the web?
 The bad news is that there’s a lot of terrible advice out there.
 The good news is that you’ve found this blog post, a tried and true process that will help you identify your first target market.
 This blog post will take you through Step 1 of the Sales Method Strategy: how to clearly define your target market and the importance of doing so

 What is a target market and how to do find it?

 It’s important to note that your target market (“TM”) is not the same as your total addressable market (“TAM”).
 Your TM is a small subset of your TAM, a clearly defined and whittled down list of your TAM.
 Helping you to narrow down thousands of companies to a hundred or even tens of companies that will be a good fit for your product or service.